pmeeny/CI-MS2-BicepMusicFanSite/TESTING.md

 events.html | 0 errors and 0 contrast errors| [Results](assets/images/testing/wave-validation/events_wave_validation.PNG)
 404.html | 0 errors and 0 contrast errors| [Results](assets/images/testing/wave-validation/404_wave_validation.PNG)

-Note: The two errors on the about.html page were reported from within the google maps, and although I investigated could inject or resolve the errors, I was not succesful
+Note: The two errors on the about.html page were reported from within the google maps, and although I investigated to see could inject something or resolve the error with a workaround, I was not successful.

 <br>